-The Applicant has up to 180 days after the determination of submission requirements to submit a completed application with the required fees to the Town clerk.
-The application shall be deemed abandoned unless the application has been received within 180 days of the determination of submission requirements.
-The Town Clerk will forward the application to the Planning Board.
+The Applicant has up to 180 days after the determination of submission requirements to submit a completed application with the required fees to the Code Enforcement Officer.
+The application

+- 1 shall be deemed - 2 abandoned unless the application has been received within 180 - days of the determination of submission requirements.
+The - 4 Code Enforcement Officer will forward the application to the - 5 Planning Board.